 H is for Honesty, namely BBC Gabby Logan’s refreshing and cheerful admission at half time in Paris that there was bugger-all worth analysing from the first forty minutes of France/Ireland so she wasn’t going to bother.
 Tough to make a gripping fifteen minute summary out of two mammoths wrestling in a pit of tar but thank you, Mrs. Logan, for not insulting the viewers’ intelligence by trying.

 I is for Ireland, who having had 65% of the territory and an eye-watering 26:01 minutes of possession in Paris, were still behind as the clock went red.
-When, you wonder, will Schmidt embrace the Leinster credo the same way that Gatland has embraced the Scarlets’?
+When, you wonder, will Schmidt fully embrace the Leinster credo in the same way that Gatland is beginning to embrace that of the Scarlets’?

 K is for Kicks, as in which of Jonny Sexton’s three kicks in his five-minute, buzzer-beating, game-stealing drive in Paris was the most exquisitely executed?
 The inch-accurate drop out to Iain Henderson; the balls-of-stone crosskick to Keith Earls or the final, heart-piercing coup de grace?
 I still can’t make up my mind.